 A 29-year-old female presented to the emergency department (ED) with a chief complaint of worsening dyspnea over the prior three weeks.
 Her shortness of breath was exacerbated by exertion and lying down.
+It was also worse at night.

 A 59-year-old female presented to the emergency department (ED) three days after accidental ingestion of an intact in-the-ear hearing aid.
 This is the first report of ingestion of a complete hearing aid traveling past the gastroesophageal junction.